Find out more about Tai Chi and Qigong.

 By cultivating these qualities, practitioners develop a deeper understanding of themselves and their relationship to the body and mind, enhancing their overall well-being and performance in all aspects of life.

 "All I can say is : Wow, where has this been all my life?
-I have enjoyed several Qi-Gong sessions with Joshua and it has been such an incredible experience!
 I have really felt a difference to my state of being and energy - something I have been working to improve for a long time now and nothing came as close as his classes!"